memespring/wiki-platformland-content/explaining.md

 ## The API for government

-All government services will be avaliable as APIs for people inside and outside government to build upon.
-Simular to the 'technology stack' metaphor.
+All government services will be available as APIs for people inside and outside government to build upon.
+Similar to the 'technology stack' metaphor.

-## Wholesle vs retail
+## Wholesale vs retail